mikegagnon/mentor-protege/doc/main.md

 ~comments-three-response-3
 ## Note 3

 That proposal was patterned off the 8(a) BD mentor-protégé program.
 SBA received several comments opposing this proposal.
-The commenters felt that firms that have themselves been protégés may be in the best position to act as mentors.
+The commenters felt that firms that have themselves been protégé may be in the best position to act as mentors.
 In addition, they argued that just because a firm can act as a mentor to smaller or less experienced firms does not mean that they too don’t need help getting to the next level.
 They did not believe that it would make sense to require a current protégé to terminate the MPA with its mentor before it will be approved as a mentor to another small business concern.
 The commenters believed that in both the 8(a) BD and small business mentor-protégé programs a firm should be permitted to be both a protégé and mentor in appropriate circumstances.

 ~comments-three-response-2
 ## Note 2